Help Us Help You!

-- A Membership Coordinator (MC), who is a liaison with the Membership Committee to help “recruit” new GSMOL members in the park, find potential leaders, and build a GSMOL Chapter.
+- A Membership Coordinator (MC), who is a liaison with the Membership Committee, the Leadership Training Committee and the Zone and Region leaders to help “recruit” new GSMOL members in the park, find potential leaders, and build a GSMOL Chapter.

 - First, in order to grow, we must Get Members.